 The GHPP Clinic is staffed by a multidisciplinary team of medical professionals who specialize in the diagnosis and treatment of persons affected with HD.
 The team includes neurologists, a psychiatrist, clinical nurse specialist, neuropsychologists, a social worker, center coordinator, and dietician.
 Clinic visits include complementary scheduling for physical therapy, occupational therapy, speech and swallowing evaluations, mobility equipment referrals, and other recurring services.

-The HDCRC provides services that address issues relating to the care of someone with HD.
-Assistance may include: general information and referrals, providing education and educational materials, support groups, genetic counseling, placement issues, in-service trainings in care facilities upon request of family member or care facility.
+The HDCRC provides services that address issues related to the care of individuals with HD.
+Assistance may include: general information and referrals, education and educational materials, support groups, genetic counseling, placement information, in-service trainings to care facilities upon request of family member or care facility.